 (2) has special health care needs requiring special transportation assistance.

-(g) If the agency identifies a client who may need evacuation assistance, as described in subsection (f) of this section, agency personnel must provide the client with the amount of assistance the client requests to complete the registration process for evacuation assistance if the client:
+(g) If the agency identifies a client who may need evacuation assistance, as described in subsection (f) of this section, agency personnel must provide the client with the amount of assistance the client requests to complete the registration process for evacuation assistance, if the client:

-(1) wants to register with the Transportation Assistance Registry, accessed by dialing 2-1-1; and
+(1) wants to register with the State of Texas Emergency Assistance Registry (STEAR), accessed by dialing 2-1-1; and

-(2) is not already registered, as reported by the client or legally authorized representative.
+(2) is not already registered, as reported by the client or LAR.

 (h) An agency must provide and discuss the following information about emergency preparedness with each client: